Pelplin

 Pelplin (/pl/) is a town in northern Poland, in the Tczew County, Pomeranian Voivodship.
 Population: 8,320 (2009).

 Pelplin is located in the ethnocultural region of Kociewie in Pomerania.
 It is home to one of the finest collections of medieval art in Poland held at the Diocesan Museum in Pelplin.
 It is known for the landmark Gothic Pelplin Cathedral, former abbey church, one of the largest Gothic churches in Poland.
 The former Pelplin Abbey is the seat of the Roman Catholic Diocese of Pelplin.
 The cathedral complex, with the abbey, theological seminary, Corpus Christi church, Episcopal Palace and Park, etc. is listed as a Historic Monument of Poland, as one of the most precious Polish heritage sites of its kind.

 Geographical location

-Pelplin lies in a valley on both sides of river Wierzyca, a left affluent of river Vistula in Pomeralia, which ends up in the Vistula at the town of Gniew.
+Pelplin lies in a valley on both sides of river Wierzyca, a left affluent of river Vistula in Pomerania, which ends up in the Vistula at the town of Gniew.
 Pelplin is located about 11 km west of the Vistula, 12 km south-east of the town of Starogard Gdański, 19 km south-west the town of Tczew and 50 km south of the regional capitol of Gdańsk.
 It is surrounded by a chain of little hills, its altitude varies between 8 m above sea level at the lowlands of the Vistula in the east and 86 m above sea level at 'Czubatka' hill in the west.